Russian Bombshell Viki Odintcova Ditches Bra And Leaves Her Shirt Unbuttoned To Flaunt Assets

 Other fans responded to Viki’s caption and wished her a happy Women’s Day, adding that she is a strong woman who is not only beautiful but is also a source of inspiration for many young girls and upcoming models.

-Apart from the risqué photograph, Viki also posted a few Instagram Stories and in the first one, the model could be seen spilling out of a low-neck brown dress.
-The model wore a gold-and-diamond pendant and to spice things up, she took her camera near her chest to show off her pendant but in the process, she also provided a generous, up-close view of her never-ending cleavage.
+Apart from the risqué photograph, Viki also posted a few Instagram Stories, and in the first one, the model could be seen spilling out of a low-neck brown dress.
+The model wore a gold-and-diamond pendant, and to spice things up, she took her camera near her chest to show off her pendant.
+In the process, she also provided a generous, up-close view of her never-ending cleavage.

 Viki’s popularity started growing in 2016 after she started posting her risqué photographs on Instagram.
 In an interview with The Shot Connect, the model was asked about the type of men that she prefers to date.